 The final hearing on Tuesday 15 November provided representatives from NICE and NHS England with the opportunity to contribute to the APPG’s inquiry and respond to issues raised at earlier hearings.
 Because it is not able to influence all 51 commitments outlined in the Strategy, NHS England felt it should not be responsible for developing an implementation plan.
 NHSE and NICE outlined how the two bodies have progressed with the implementation of a number of commitments relating to access to medicines, patient involvement in commissioning decisions and coordination across health and social care systems.

-The APPG will use evidence collected at these hearings, along with that submitted by patients and stakeholders, to develop a report outlining its findings.
+Evidence collected at these hearings, along with that submitted by patients and stakeholders, was used by the APPG to develop a report outlining its findings, and calling for the Department of Health to develop an implementation plan.